 Instructions

-• Add the mango and kefir to a blender.
+• Add the mango and yogurt to a blender.
 Blend very smooth, starting on low and working up to high.

 • Taste and adjust sweetness with a little honey or maple syrup if needed.
 (The mango is usually sweet enough on its own.)